ArjunPraja/EventTicketContract/README.txt

 The EventTicket Contract is a basic smart contract written in Solidity.
 It allows participants to buy tickets for an event and tracks the total revenue generated from ticket sales.

 ## Contract Details
-The EventTicket contract includes the following features:
+The contract includes the following features:
-- **Buy Tickets**: Participants can buy tickets by providing a value which increments the total number of tickets sold and the total revenue.
+- **Buy Tickets**: Participants can buy tickets, which increments the total number of tickets sold and total revenue.
-- **Get Total Revenue**: Anyone can query the total revenue generated from ticket sales.
+- **Get Total Revenue**: Query the total revenue generated from ticket sales.
-- **Event Time Range**: The contract specifies the start and end times of the event.
+- **Event Time Range**: Specifies the start and end times of the event.

 ### Contract Variables
 - `numberOfTicket`: The total number of tickets sold.